apache/echarts-doc/en/option/series/tree.md

 ## initialTreeDepth(number) = 2

 The initial level (depth) of the tree.
 The root node is the 0th layer, then the first layer, the second layer, ... , until the leaf node.
 This configuration item is primarily used in conjunction with `collapsing and expansion` interactions.
-The purpose is to prevent the nodes from obscuring each other。
+The purpose is to prevent the nodes from obscuring each other.
+If set as -1 or `null` or `undefined`, all nodes are expanded.

 ## itemStyle(Object)